 Review of the national biosecurity plan for the onion industry and development of a biosecurity manual for onion producers (VN15001)

-This investment is responsible for reviewing and updating the onion industry’s biosecurity plan.
-In identifying, prioritising and looking at the management and surveillance of key biosecurity risks, the biosecurity plan provides a framework for risk mitigation, and for managing the impact of potential pest and disease incursions.
+This investment, which ran from 2016 to 2021, reviewed and updated the onion industry’s biosecurity plan.
+By identifying, prioritising and looking at the management and surveillance of key biosecurity risks, the biosecurity plan provides a framework for risk mitigation, and for managing the impact of potential pest and disease incursions.

 For more information on how to use the guide, find a video here produced by the levy-funded communications project.

-This project is a strategic levy investment in the Hort Innovation Onion Fund
+This project was a strategic levy investment in the Hort Innovation Onion Fund